United States Marine Highway Program

 Eligible Projects

-Eligible projects for USMHP grants are Marine Highway Transportation Projects or components of Projects that 1) provide a coordinated and capable alternative to landside transportation; mitigate or relieve landside congestion; promote marine highway transportation; or use vessels documented under Chapter 121; and 2) develop, expand, or promote marine highway transportation.
+- provide a coordinated and capable alternative to landside transportation; mitigate or relieve landside congestion; promote Marine Highway Transportation; or use vessels documented under 46 U.S.C. chapter 121; and

 Funding Information

-The total funding available for awards in FY 2023 includes $12,123,000, consisting of $10,000,000 from the Consolidated Appropriations Act 2023 and a $2,423,000 from unexpended prior-year USMHP funding.
+The total funding available for awards in FY 2025 includes $14,042,621, consisting of $5,000,000 from the Full-Year Continuing Appropriations and Extensions Act 2025 and $9,192,621 from unexpended prior-year USMHP funding.

-The Federal share of the total costs of an eligible USMHP Project may not exceed 80 percent; however, the Secretary may increase the Federal share of costs above 80 percent for: (1) a grant to an eligible entity that is a Tribal government; or (2) a grant for a Project that is located in a rural area.
+The Federal share of the total costs of an eligible USMHP project may not exceed 80 percent; however, the Secretary may increase the Federal share of costs above 80 percent for: (1) a grant to an eligible entity that is a Tribal government; or (2) a grant for a project that is located in a rural area.

 This program provides special consideration to projects that enhance the economic competitiveness of rural areas.